esamattis/yalr/README.md

 over the options given using the API.
 Which makes it perfect for developer specific config.
 Just put it to .gitignore.

-The yarl module function returns an object with the current options and a `tag` attribute which contains a string of the script tag.
+The yalr module function returns an object with the current options and a `tag` attribute which contains a string of the script tag.
 This can be used to make more tight integrations to various node.js web frameworks.
 The example directory contains an [example][express-example] using the Express framework.

 ## Options

-Options for the YARLFile, node.js API and the command line.
+Options for the YALRFile, node.js API and the command line.

 ### port